Piraíba

 Where to Catch

-You can target piraíba on the following Acute Angling trips:
+You can target piraíba on the following Acute Angling trip:

 • Rio Aripuanã — Multi-species hotspot with excellent piraíba potential.